Learning Abroad Center

 Important Considerations

-• Students are encouraged to complete the core AECM courses on campus.
+• You are encouraged to complete the core ACM courses on campus.
 However, there is quite a bit of flexibility within the major to complete requirements for your program subplans (tracks) while abroad, so speak with your academic adviser and major coordinator to determine what would work best for your academic plan.

-• For students in Subplan/Track A (Food, Agricultural, and Natural Resource Sciences), Fall of Junior year is a great time to go abroad.
+• If you are in Subplan/Track A (Food, Agricultural, and Natural Resource Sciences), Fall of Junior year is a great time to go abroad.

-• Given the many short-term study abroad program options, students are encouraged to pursue these programs at any point during their academic career.
+• Given the many short-term study abroad program options, you are encouraged to pursue these programs at any point during your academic career.

 Nonaffiliated Programs